Maria Mourani

-Maria Mourani (born May 19, 1969) is a Canadian politician who was elected as a Member of Parliament in the federal riding of Ahuntsic in Canada.
+Maria Mourani (born 19 May 1969) is a Canadian politician who was elected as a member of Parliament in the federal riding of Ahuntsic in Canada.
 She was formerly a member of the Bloc Québécois before leaving the party over its support for the proposed Quebec Charter of Values.
 She joined the New Democratic Party in November 2014 but was not a member of the party's caucus due to the party's policy against crossing the floor; she stood for the NDP in the 2015 Canadian federal election, but did not win.
 Mourani was the first woman of Lebanese origin elected to the Canadian House of Commons.
-In 2017, she became the Quebec representative in the Permanent Delegation of Canada at UNESCO.
+In 2017, she became the Quebec representative in the permanent delegation of Canada at UNESCO.

 Before politics

 Mourani was born in Abidjan, Ivory Coast.
 Of Lebanese descent, Mourani immigrated to Canada in 1988.
 She has held positions as rehabilitation consultant, professor, researcher, and parole officer.
 She is a former parole officer for Correctional Service of Canada.
 She is a former member of the Saint-Laurent volunteer action, Henri-Beaulieu school establishment council, Founoun artistic journal, Quebec Association of Criminologists, and the Reflection Committee and Social Action.
 She is the former President of the Bloc's citizen's committee and on the Parti Québécois riding executive in the provincial riding of Acadie and the Committee director of the PQ orientation congress.
 She was also a freelance writer for L'Avenir.

-Maria Mourani is also the author of La face cachée des gangs de rue (October 2006), a book about street gangs in Montreal.
+Mourani is also the author of La face cachée des gangs de rue (October 2006), a book about street gangs in Montreal.
 She followed it up with a second book on street gang networks in Canada, United States and Central America entitled Gangs de rue inc. (September 2009).

 She was a co-founder and a co-president of the Canadian Lebanese Friendship Association in the Canadian Parliament as well as the President of the Algerian Canadian Friendship Association.

 On 15 August 2008, she was awarded an honorary medal in Beirut, Lebanon by the World Lebanese Cultural Union (WLCU).